 The big reasons marketers might set up a 301 redirect are:

-To associate common web conventions (http://, www., etc.) with one URL to maximize domain authority (hint: this is the same situation as the scenario we outlined above.)
+1. Associate common web conventions (http://, www., etc.) with one URL to maximize domain authority.

-To rebrand or rename a website with a different URL
+2. Rebrand or rename a website with a different URL.

-In the second scenario, when a brand is changing its company or website name, a 301 redirect is integral to maintaining the power of inbound links to the original URL on the migrated new domain.
-Additionally, the 301 redirect is necessary in this case to do exactly what redirect means -- to send website visitors to the right web address to get what they're looking for.
+When a brand is changing its company or website name, a 301 redirect is integral to maintaining the power of inbound links to the original URL on the migrated new domain.
+Additionally, the 301 redirect is necessary in this case to do exactly what redirect means — to send website visitors to the right web address to get what they're looking for.

 Generally speaking, a 301 permanent redirect is better for search engine optimization than a temporary redirect because it transfers the inbound links from the redirected domain to the new one, which helps the website maintain its search rankings and prevent any dip in search traffic.